 Chromebooks are the responsibility of the student.
-This device will be provided for student use for the duration of your time in the School District of Jefferson during the school day.
+This device will be provided for student use for the duration of your time in the School District of Jefferson other than summers.
 Take good care of it!

-8b: Account Security
+7b: Account Security

 - Students are required to use their sdoj.org domain user ID and password to protect their accounts and are required to keep that password confidential. - Students are to only use the Chromebook with their own account.